habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

 There are three things that make up a data center, either physical or virtual.

-* A bunch of servers.
+* A number of servers.

 * A network that connects these servers to each other.